pindab0ter/hansvl.nl/content/blog/2023-10-08-pixel-creation-provisioning-and-maintaining-plesk-servers-using-ansible/index.md

   src: plesk_cover.png
   title: Plesk screenshot
   alt: A marketing screenshot of the Plesk interface
-draft: true
+draft: false
 ---

 {{< table-of-contents >}}

-[//]: # (Korte intro over context, maar eigenlijk vooral gewoon lekker over Ansible vertellen)

 ## Introduction

-[Pixel Creation](https://pixelcreation.nl/) is in the business of developing and hosting websites for small and medium-sized enterprises.
-To reduce hosting costs and give us more control in both what we offer and when troubleshooting issues, we wanted to have full control over our web hosting servers.
+[Pixel Creation](https://pixelcreation.nl/) is in the business of developing and hosting websites for small and medium-sized businesses.
+In order to reduce hosting costs, remove our reliance on an unreliable third party, give us more control over our offering, and improve our troubleshooting ability, we wanted to have full control over our web hosting servers.

 ## Requirements

-As to not be dependent on third parties for web hosting, we chose to provision our own web hosting servers.
+To achieve those goals, we chose to provision our own web hosting servers.
 There are multiple approaches, ranging from fully managed web hosting services—which is what we wanted to step away from—all the way to on-premises bare metal.

 Renting Virtual Private Servers (VPS) gave us the flexibility and control we required, without the headache of managing the metal.
 The supplier takes care of making sure the machines are running, that the HDDs are replaced when nearing the